retrofit-lab/measure-naming-best-practices/README.md

 ### Measure names
 This evaluation methodology was applied to two sets of measure names.
 - The file [sample-eems.csv](data/sample-eems.csv) contains a random sample of 5% of the EEMs from the ASHRAE 1836-RP main list of EEMs.
 This list was used to evaluate the [ASHRAE 1836-RP standardized categorization system](https://github.com/retrofit-lab/ashrae-1836-rp-categorization).
-- The file [nrel-wcms-draft.csv](data/nrel-wcms-draft.csv) contains a list of draft WCM names that were provided to the authors by the National Renewable Energy Lab and are intended for use in [BuildingSync](https://buildingsync.net/).
+- The file [nrel-wcms-draft.csv](data/nrel-wcms-draft.csv) contains a list of draft WCM names that were provided to the authors by the National Renewable Energy Lab (NREL) and are intended for use in [BuildingSync](https://buildingsync.net/) (Xiong, Jie, Lauren Adams, and Nicholas Long.
+2022.
+“Draft Water Conservation Measures for BuildingSync.”
+National Renewable Energy Laboratory).

 The measure name files contain five variables (use these headers if you want to analyze your own list of measure names):
 - `eem_id`: A unique ID assigned to each measure in the list.